 How to Pack a Beach Bag for a Day with Kids

-There are many things I’m not good at, but when it comes to packing I feel right on my zone.
+There are many things I’m not good at, but when it comes to packing I feel right in my zone.

-I also lived in beach cities after becoming a mom and I’d hit the beach with the boys at least twice a week before they started to go to school.
+I also lived in cities near the beach after becoming a mom and I’d hit the beach with the boys at least twice a week before they started to go to school.
 (Oh, good days!)

 Why me first?
 Because, just like in a plane emergency, if my mask isn’t on, I can’t take care of my kids’ mask.